PascalBod/RTOS-presentation/exercises/03-GpioOutput/README.md

 Add code required to configure the GPIO pin controlling the red LED.

-Add code required to make the red LED blink with a period of 250 ms. Note: the code providing the number of milliseconds elapsed since startup is already in place.
+Add code required to make the red LED blink with a total period of 500 ms (250 ms off and 250 ms on).
+Note: the code providing the number of milliseconds elapsed since startup is already in place.